 SaveChanges (optional; type: Long or SmoSaveOptions) indicates whether the documents which were changed since they were last saved should be saved or not.
 If you omit this parameter, the user will be asked to indicate it (if necessary).
 The possible values are:

 '''

+smoDoNotSaveChanges = 0

+smoPromptToSaveChanges = 1

+smoSaveChanges = 2

-smoDoNotSaveChanges = 0 ' Don't ask, don't save
+' Don't ask, don't save

-smoPromptToSaveChanges = 1 ' Ask the user
+' Ask the user

-smoSaveChanges = 2 ' Save without asking
+' Save without asking

 '''

 '''

 ' Close all opened documents without saving them tm.Documents.Close smoDoNotSaveChanges

 '''

 Document (object)